alexyorke/bashreqs/README.md

 `bashreqs` generates warnings for executables which contain a system call that could instantiate another program.
 This means that the command-line arguments to a program (e.g. `strace <command>`) might supervise another executable, or just a string (in which case `bashreq` may not be able to sufficiently determine the requirements.)
 For example, `strace echo hello` has two requirements: `strace` and `echo`, but `bashreq` only sees `strace`, and so generates a warning because `strace`'s executable contains an exec call (allowing it to run arbitrary programs, such as echo.)

+## Dependency-free executable

+Head on over to https://github.com/Decagon/bashreqs/releases/tag/v0.1-alpha to find a Linux executable which is dependency-less (except for the shell commands which are probably pre-installed.)
+No Python needed.

 ## Roadmap

 Using the flagged executables (warnings), check if they have the ability to call another program (e.g. strace can supervise another executable) so that requirements can be parsed more accurately.